Imperial-MATH50003/MATH50003NumericalAnalysis/README.md

 solutions to _continuous problems_ in mathematics, for example, integration, differentiation, and solving differential equations.
 There are three key topics in numerical analysis:

-1. Design of algorithms: discuss the construction of algorithms and their implmentation in software.
+1. Design of algorithms: discuss the construction of algorithms and their implementation in software.
 2. Convergence of algorithms: proving under which conditions algorithms converge to the true solution, and the rate of convergence.